Report Latin America and the Caribbean - Taro - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports by Country

 In value terms, Ecuador ($X) remains the largest taro (cocoyam) supplier in Latin America and the Caribbean, comprising X% of total exports.
-The second position in the ranking was taken by Costa Rica ($X), with a X% share of total exports.
-It was followed by Nicaragua, with a X% share.
+The second position in the ranking was held by Costa Rica ($X), with an X% share of total exports.
+It was followed by Nicaragua, with an X% share.

-In Ecuador, taro (cocoyam) exports increased at an average annual rate of X% over the period from 2012-2022.
+From 2012 to 2023, the average annual growth rate of value in Ecuador totaled X%.
 In the other countries, the average annual rates were as follows: Costa Rica (X% per year) and Nicaragua (X% per year).

 Export Prices by Country

-There were significant differences in the average prices amongst the major exporting countries.
-In 2022, amid the top suppliers, the country with the highest price was Ecuador ($X per ton), while Nicaragua ($X per ton) was amongst the lowest.
+Prices varied noticeably by country of origin: amid the top suppliers, the country with the highest price was Costa Rica ($X per ton), while Nicaragua ($X per ton) was amongst the lowest.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Costa Rica (X%), while the other leaders experienced mixed trends in the export price figures.
+From 2012 to 2023, the most notable rate of growth in terms of prices was attained by Nicaragua (X%), while the other leaders experienced a decline in the export price figures.

 Taro (Cocoyam) Imports